Maluscat/argon-parser/README.md

 A property - see a#//property!
 ```
 -> `A property - see <a href="#property">property</a>!`
+- For convenience, the term _anchorization_ refers to every behaviour invoked with the hash (So also _Transferprotocolization_)
 #### Transferprotocolization
 - This wonderful name refers to the hash syntax converting a value automatically into a link (with its hypertext transfer protocol (http))
 - This is done by appending a exclamation or question mark, for https and http respectively, to the hash character: